Yejashi/obsidianNotes/Research/LLVM/Passes/Pass Manager.md

-The LLVM Pass Manager is responsible for
+The LLVM Pass Manager is responsible for organizing and executing a sequence of transformations or analyses passes on the IR.

+### Pass Manager Overview